 In this comprehensive guide, we aim to shed some light on this topic, providing you with a clear understanding of the MOT process, when you can conduct it, and the implications of testing your car early.

-Technically, you could take your car for an MOT test at any point during the year, not just when your current MOT certificate is nearing its expiration date.
+Technically, you could take your car for an MOT check at any point during the year, not just when your current MOT certificate is nearing its expiration date.
 The critical detail, though, is that your new MOT certificate’s validity begins from the day of the test, not from when your previous certificate expires.

 To put it into perspective, let’s say your existing MOT certificate expires on 1st June.
 You decide to be an early bird and schedule your MOT test for 1st April.
 The new certificate you receive from this early test will only be valid until 1st April of the following year, not 1st June, as you might have assumed.